MizaGBF/GBFAL/readme.md

   -fe, --forceevent FORCEEVENT [FORCEEVENT ...]
                         force update event content for given event IDs.
   -ne, --newevent       check new event content.
+  -st, --story1 [LIMIT] update story arc 1 content.
+Add an optional chapter to
+                        stop at.
-  -st, --story [LIMIT]  update story content.
-Add an optional chapter to stop
+  -st, --story2 [LIMIT] update story arc 2 content.
+Add an optional chapter to
-                        at.
+                        stop at.
   -ft, --fate [FATES]   update fate content.
 Add an optional fate ID to update
                         or a range (START-END) or 'last' to update the latest.
   -pt, --partner        update all parner content.
 Time consuming.